statOmics/bookdown2dodona/README.md

 # Usage

-By default, bookdown2dodona will look for bookdown files in your current working directory and place the Dodona output files in a subdirectory named `Dodona_md`.
+By default, bookdown2dodona will look for bookdown files in your current working directory.
+The compilation itself is done by using the `compileB2D` function.

 ``` r
 library(bookdown2dodona)